issa-project/issa-pipeline/environment/README.md

 - DBPedia Spotlight (latest, no specific version tag is available)
 - entity-fishing (0.0.6)
 - OpenLink Virtuoso (7.2)
+- SPARQL micro-services (0.5.8)

 Each image can be downloaded from the Docker Hub and we provide installation scripts in this repository.

-Morph-xR2RML is a multi-container Docker network.
-It requires Docker Compose to be installed on the host machine.
+Morph-xR2RML and the SPARQL micro-service are multi-container Docker networks.
+They require Docker Compose to be installed on the host machine.

 DBpedia Spotlight and entity-fishing are installed using pre-trained language models.
 In our use case, we only download French and English models but this can be easily customized.

-## Custom Docker images:
+## Custom Docker images

 - pyclinrec (0.20)